 “Self-Leadership” has been defined as “the way to lead others is by leading oneself” (Manz and Sims, 2001).
 In most studies, self-leadership was measured by asking respondents to rate their use of so called self-leadership strategies.
-Results of these studies showed that self-leadership could be grouped into three categories: strategies to create (1) constructive thoughts, (2) natural rewards, and (3) successful or efficient behaviors.
+Results of these studies showed that self-leadership could be grouped into four categories: strategies to create (1) constructive thoughts, (2) natural rewards, (3) successful or efficient behaviors, and (4) vitality.

 Are you curious how you are doing in terms of self-leadership?

 There are three types of physical vitality strategies: strategies to (1) release tension; (2) pursue a healthy diet; and (3) exercise.

 To release tension, pick one of the many relaxation techniques.
 Engage in mindful breathing, progressive muscle relaxation, meditation, or yoga.
 When people used tension release at work, they reported being less stressed and reported that their sleep quality and feelings of inner balance improved.
 As you effectively release tension, you will be more likely to experience improved well-being.
 Participants’ well-being was measured by asking them about their job satisfaction and satisfaction with life in general.

 Participants who used tension release strategies (even if they did not use a lot of self-leadership strategies) reported high satisfaction with their personal life as well as on the job than those who did not use tension release strategies.
 Your takeaway, you are asking?
 Take a deep breath and start beating depression, anxiety, and stress!